 OpenRefine focuses on transforming and reformatting disparate data to standardize it.
-This software allows you to add countless extensions and plugins so you can work with lots of data sources and formats.
+This software allows you to add countless extensions and plugins so you can work with multiple data sources and formats.

-Guaranteeing data quality is not always easy, but the time and effort you put into it pays off in the long-term success of your business.
+Guaranteeing data quality is not always easy, but the time and effort you put into it pay off in the long-term success of your business.
 It allows team leaders to make informed and data-driven decisions.

 Not everyone can be a data expert, but there are some key concepts, techniques, and tools that make it possible for every professional to improve their data quality.

 Editor's note: This post was originally published in October 2020 and has been updated for comprehensiveness.